cbiffle/brittle-kernel/doc/manual/kor/context.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Writes a key into one of this context's key registers, by index.
 Note that
 there are currently 16 key registers.
+Because key register 0 is permanently
+null, index 0 is treated as invalid for this operation and will return an
+exception.

 Call
 ####